NotBonniegamer/Hackersite/README.md

-# This Website and Reposetory is for education only
+# This Website and Repository is for education only